What Is Acceptance and Commitment Therapy (ACT)?

 How Does Acceptance and Commitment Therapy (ACT) Work?

-• Evaluation – You might find yourself evaluating your experience.
-This typically involves labeling thoughts and feelings as “good” or “bad.”
-For example, you may label thoughts around urges to drink or use drugs as “bad.”
+• Evaluation – You may find yourself reflecting on your experiences, often categorizing your thoughts and feelings as either “good” or “bad.”
+For instance, you might perceive urges to drink or use drugs as inherently “bad.”

-• Reason-giving – This is the reason or justification you give for why you can’t change your behavior.
-An example could be, “I can’t stop drinking because my life is too hard to cope with sober.”
+• Reason-giving – The justifications you provide for why you can’t change a particular behavior.
+For example, you might say, “I can’t stop drinking because my life is too difficult to handle without alcohol.”

-A part of acceptance and commitment therapy is identifying these tendencies.
-Your therapist may use cards or worksheets to help you recognize when you’re engaging in FEAR.
+A key component of acceptance and commitment therapy involves identifying unhelpful patterns of behavior.
+Your therapist might use tools like cards or worksheets to help you recognize moments when you’re operating from FEAR.

 #1 Acceptance